Tomansion/factorio_blueprint_analyser/README.md

 ![](./doc/images/ban.png)

-## What is this tool?
+# What is this tool?

 This is a Python script that finds the bottleneck of a Factorio blueprint for you.

 It also predicts:
-- The entities that are the input or the output of the blueprint
+- Witch entitie(s) are the input or the output of the blueprint
 - What item(s) each belts, inserters or any entity are excpected to transport
-- The excepted amount of items that will be tranported by each entity
+- The excepted items/s that will be tranported by each entity
 - The excepted usage percentage of each entity

-## What is the bottleneck?
+## What is a bottleneck?

 A bottleneck is, in a Factorio blueprint, the entity that limits the output of a production line because it is at maximum capacity.
 It can be a belt, an inserter or a assembly machine.

+It's basically the entity that you need to improve to have a more efficient production line.

 ## In what way is this tool useful?